News» Go to news main

 In total, Ruben spent approximately 150 hours working on the barley arch.

-The arch will arrive on campus this week in multiple pieces.
-The arch itself will be in one piece with the leaves arriving as six separate pieces.
-The arch will be welded to the footers and then the leaves will be screwed onto the arch.
-The result will be a beautiful 10-foot, handcrafted design welcoming visitors to the Alumni Gardens.
+The arch arrived on campus in multiple pieces, the arch itself in one piece with the leaves arriving as six separate pieces.
+The arch was welded to the footers and then the leaves screwed onto the arch.
+The result is a beautiful 10-foot, handcrafted design welcoming visitors to the Alumni Gardens.

 “The most challenging part of this project was imagining the arch in its place and determining the proper size so that it will feel natural from many different vantage points,” Ruben says.
 “I also had to figure out how to honor the design of the Barley Ring without copying every detail.
 This was such a rewarding process for me from start to finish.”